Ten Home Remedies for Arthritic Hands that Don’t Involve Drugs!

 If a particular task has gotten to be too difficult, there may be a better tool available.
 In fact, there probably is.
 You just need to go looking for it.
 Using lighter weight pans with large handles in the kitchen is a good place to start.
 You can also get jar openers and even can openers too that reduce the pain from arthritis.

 One great home remedy for arthritis in hands is to mix some cayenne with olive oil to create a topical paste.
 The active ingredient in cayenne is capsaicin.
 It gets used in a variety of topical pain relievers.
-It can cause a burning sensation and you need to keep it away from your face, especially your eyes, nose and mouth.
+It can cause a burning sensation and you need to keep it away from your face, especially your eyes, nose, and mouth.
 But, one benefit of making it yourself is that you can control how hot you make it.
 Just play with the amount of cayenne until you find a level of treatment you like.

 There are a variety of hot and cold treatments you can use.
 You can alternate dipping your hands in hot water and then cold water.
 Or, you can use an ice pack for up to twenty minutes.
 You can make a flexible heat pack with a cotton sock full of dry rice and microwave it.
-Try a hot bath, sleep with a heating pad or get an old fashioned hot water bottle.
+Try a hot bath, sleep with a heating pad or get an old-fashioned hot water bottle.
 These days, you can find some with their own cloth covering, making it easier than ever to avoid burning yourself.

 This approach may be the best home remedy for arthritis in hands.
 There are no side effects, it involves no chemicals and there are many different ways to apply either heat or cold.
 It is super convenient.
 If you are out and about and your hands start bothering you, just be creative.
 Sit on a cold stone bench and gently press your hands against it.
 Alternately, do the same with a stone bench heated up by the midday sun.
 You could also use a hand air dryer in a public bathroom for a few extra minutes.

 Some studies show that eating a Mediterranean Diet can help reduce the symptoms of arthritis.
 This would be a diet rich in fruits, nuts and vegetables, using olive oil to cook and a limited amount of fresh, healthy meat.
 Skip the junk food.
 Some spices known to help control inflammation and pain for people with arthritis include hot peppers, ginger, and cinnamon.
-So, when it doubt, load up on the spices.
+So, when in doubt, load up on the spices.
 Eat your favorite Mexican, Indian or Asian dishes rich in some of these spices.

 Most teas have mild medicinal effects.
-Chamomile is known to help some people with arthritis, but black tea, green tea and mint tea are also good candidates.
+Chamomile is known to help some people with arthritis, but black tea, green tea, and mint tea are also good candidates.
 A hot cup of tea can also serve as a mini heat treatment for your hands when you hold the cup to drink from it.

 Studies show that getting enough vitamin C helps control the symptoms of arthritis.
-The best sources of vitamin C are citrus fruits, like lemons, oranges and grapefruit.
+The best sources of vitamin C are citrus fruits, like lemons, oranges, and grapefruit.
 But, hot peppers are another good source of vitamin C, plus they contain capsaicin, which also can help control pain and inflammation.
 So, add a glass of orange juice to your breakfast and some hot peppers to your lunch or dinner.

 Calcium is necessary to bone health and plays an important role in helping to control arthritis.
 Some forms of arthritis put you at increased risk of developing osteoporosis, a condition that causes bones to be weak and brittle and more prone to breaking.
 Getting enough calcium can help reduce joint pain while protecting you against developing osteoporosis as well.

 Omega 3 oil is anti-inflammatory.
-Most people know that it comes from fish, but you can also get it from flax seed oil and even from eating walnuts.
-If you can't eat fish or simply don't like it, you can still up your intake of Omega 3.
+Most people know that it comes from fish, but you can also get it from flaxseed oil and even from eating walnuts.
+If you can’t eat fish or simply don’t like it, you can still up your intake of Omega 3.
 Studies show that it helps support joint health and reduce inflammation.